Skip to main content

 FEATURES:

-• Fully sealed, water and dust proof - designed for in engine bay use
+• Fully sealed, water and dust proof - designed for in engine bay use.

-• Green/solar priority - meaning it uses the solar input first and tops up to its maximum 25A output when the engine is running, therefore putting less demand on your alternator
+• Green/solar priority - meaning it uses the solar input first and tops up to its maximum 25A output when the engine is running, therefore putting less demand on your alternator.

-• Can be powered from a 12v or 24v alternator to charge a 12v battery setup
+• Can be powered from a 12v or 24v alternator to charge a 12v battery setup.

-• It has charge profiles for all lead acid batteries and also LiFePO4
+• It has charge profiles for all lead acid batteries and also LiFePO4.

-• Can take up to 375w of actual solar input (up to about 460w of rated solar power)
+• Can take up to 375w of actual solar input (up to about 460w of rated solar power).

 I am running up to 150ah of battery storage in my vehicle, caravan or camper

-The RedArc BCDC1225D is an industry leading dual input DCDC charger.
+As above, the RedArc BCDC1225D is an industry leading dual input DCDC charger.
 It is fully sealed and water and dust proof and designed for in engine bay use.

 Another option is the Enerdrive EN3DC40+ DCDC.